fluid-project/jira-to-11ty/src/issues/INFRA-85.md

   ]
 }
 ---
-Per @@Giovanni Tirloni's recent email about the issues we were having with the OwnCloud instance, we should have a playbook to capture the cert renewal process with Let's Encrypt:
+Per Giovanni Tirloni's recent email about the issues we were having with the OwnCloud instance, we should have a playbook to capture the cert renewal process with Let's Encrypt:

 ```
 Let’s Encrypt was having issues renewing certificates for the past few days.
 Errors like this: